Neodymium7/BetterDiscordStuff/README.md

 ### Translations

+There are a few simple guidelines for translation contributions:

+-   Add the translations to the `locales.json` file in the plugin's source folder (`PluginName/src/`).
+-   Follow the formatting of the file.
+-   Keep all string keys the same as in the main locale.
+-   If the string contains variables that are parsed in the code (such as `"Playing {{ACTIVITY}}"`), please include _every_ included variable in the translation.
-Add the translations to the `locales.json` file in the plugin's source folder (`PluginName/src/`).
-Please keep all keys the same and follow the formatting of the file.
-For the language code, make sure it is exactly the same as one of the language codes available in Discord.
-If you are translating multiple plugins, please make one pull request for all of your translations.
+-   For the language code, make sure it is exactly the same as one of the language codes available in Discord.
+-   If you are translating multiple plugins, please make _one_ pull request for all of your translations.